Red Hat Enterprise Linux: Relationship with Fedora Linux

 In addition, the Fedora project publishes a set of packages for RHEL called the Extra Packages for Enterprise Linux (EPEL).
 EPEL packages can be expected to work in RHEL, but it is up to willing community members to maintain the packages and back port any upstream changes.
-As such, packages "may come and go" during the ten year lifespan of the RHEL release and Red Hat support plans do not include resolving issues caused by EPEL packages.
+As such, packages "may come and go" during the ten-year lifespan of the RHEL release and Red Hat support plans do not include resolving issues caused by EPEL packages.

-Rebuilds

-Originally, Red Hat's enterprise product, then known as Red Hat Linux, was made freely available to anybody who wished to download it, while Red Hat made money from support.
-Red Hat then moved towards splitting its product line into Red Hat Enterprise Linux which was designed to be stable and with long-term support for enterprise users and Fedora as the community distribution and project sponsored by Red Hat.
-The use of trademarks prevents verbatim copying of Red Hat Enterprise Linux.